grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/add-support-for-variables.md

    };
    ```

-   Grafana saves the query model whenever one of the text fields loses focus (`onBlur`) and then previews the values returned by `metricFindQuery`.
+   Grafana saves the query model whenever one of the text fields loses focus (`onBlur`), and then it previews the values returned by `metricFindQuery`.

    The second argument to `onChange` allows you to set a text representation of the query that will appear next to the name of the variable in the variables list.

-1. Configure your plugin to use the query editor:
+2. Configure your plugin to use the query editor:

    ```ts
    import { VariableQueryEditor } from './VariableQueryEditor';